 Once again, a primary issue in understanding these things is a woeful inadequacy of modern translations of scripture.
 There are several different words in the scriptures (original languages) that have all been conflated down to either “sin” or “sins,” even though those original words have different meanings.

-Eternal life is a gift that is given to those who believe and confess Messiah Yahoshua before others (usually involving at least relational risk with friends and/or family).
+Eternal life is a gift that is given to those who believe in and confess Messiah Yahoshua before others (usually involving at least relational risk with friends and/or family).
 Eternal life is based on belief (having the Holy Spirit) vs. unbelief (not having the Holy Spirit).

 Eternal life is not based on not committing sins of the flesh, but by BELIEVING in Messiah, and then RECEIVING the Holy Spirit, who is the perfection (completion) of that belief.
 One whose human belief has not yet been completed is still seen by the Father as an unbeliever—not yet adopted as His child.
 Salvation is an eternal legal decree of adoption by the Almighty.